-- 1.1.1 Produce and distribute a biennial elk management booklet with web application - 1.1.2 Produce and distribute a biennial deer management booklet with web application. - 1.1.3 Produce and distribute a "deer management workbook" for private landowners and/or public land management agencies. - 1.1.4 Develop, schedule, and sponsor deer management workshops for public land management agencies and private landowners using the NMSU coop unit. - 1.1.5 Submit a deer/elk management summary to legislators yearly.
+- 1.1.1 Produce and distribute a biennial elk management booklet with web application - 1.1.2 Produce and distribute a biennial deer management booklet with web application. - 1.1.3 Produce and distribute a deer habitat management workbook for use by private landowners and/or public land management agencies. - 1.1.4 Develop, schedule, and sponsor deer management workshops for public land management agencies and private landowners using the NMSU Cooperative Fish and Wildlife Research Unit. - 1.1.5 Produce and distribute a biennial pronghorn management booklet with web application.